-PLANNING PHASE:

-Decision-making power is held by traditional decision makers (funders) in a collaborative space who establish the size of the portfolio and define a general focus of the fund; participants begin to inform the work immediately through consultation.
+PLANNING PHASE: Decision-making power is held by traditional decision makers (funders) in a collaborative space who establish the size of the portfolio and define a general focus of the fund; participants begin to inform the work immediately through consultation.
+DESIGN PHASE: Power is partially ceded to participants with some limits in place; participants hold influence and shape the plan for the next phase including the goal, eligibility criteria, geographic focus, and values of the fund.
+GRANTMAKING PHASE: Power is formally ceded to participants, who are responsible for making decisions about grants independently of IMPLEMENTATION & PRACTICES: Responsibilities are shared among funders and participants.

-GRANTMAKING PHASE:

-Power is formally ceded to participants, who are responsible for making decisions about grants independently of funders.